awsdocs/aws-cdk-guide/v2/work-with-cdk-python.md

 The python \-m pip invocation works on most systems; pip requires that PIP's executable be on the system path\.
 If pip doesn't work, try replacing it with python \-m pip\.

 The cdk init \-\-language python command creates a virtual environment for your new project\.
 This lets each project have its own versions of dependencies, and also a basic `requirements.txt` file\.
 You must activate this virtual environment by running source \.venv/bin/activate each time you begin working with the project\.
+On Windows, run \.\\venv\\Scripts\\activate instead

 ### CDK applications<a name="work-with-cdk-python-dependencies-apps"></a>